stationbell/spec-commerce/README.md

 # spec-commerce

-The easiest way for humans and agents to turn complex building specifications and plans into purchasable bills of materials for large construction projects.

-Turn building specifications into verified bills of materials, right on the merchant's product page.
-An AI agent does the reading.
-The page checks the facts against product data.
-A person approves every line.
+Turn building and product specifications into bill-of-materials transactions online.

 ![ChatGPT in Work mode on the left asks the page to check the spec.
 The store's product page on the right shows the Spec check panel: the 11 lb unit does not meet 2.3, the 15.5 lb unit does, and the cabinet that fits.](docs/spec-check.png)

 ChatGPT in Work mode on the left.
 Our product page on the right, with the Spec check panel answering from product data: the 11 lb unit does not meet section 2.3, the 15.5 lb unit does, and the recessed cabinet that fits it.

-**A note before you read on.** This is an experimental demo I built for the WebMCP Challenge.
+**A note from Rod** This is an experimental demo I built for the WebMCP Challenge.
 It is not a finished product.
 It runs on one product page of our Shopify storefront behind a flag, and on a copy of that page.
 Nothing is sold or ordered through it.
 The catalog is a snapshot I copied by hand from cut sheets and product pages, and the prices are indicative.
 Expect rough edges.
 All trademarks belong to their respective companies.

 **Live demo:** https://spec-commerce.stationbell.com.
 Open it in the ChatGPT desktop app's browser with the chat in Work mode, or in Chrome 149 or newer with `chrome://flags/#enable-webmcp-testing` turned on.
-The demo page mirrors our real product page.
+The demo page mirrors our real product page: https://usmadesupply.com/safety/fire-extinguishers/halotron/usms-marketplace/products/buckeye-11-lb-halotron-clean-agent-fire-extinguisher?spec-commerce

 The video shows the ChatGPT path.
-I also tested the Chrome path in Chrome 152 with the flag on, calling all six tools through Chrome's own WebMCP hook, including the approval turn where the tool waits for a click on the page.
-Chrome's built-in agent was not part of that test.
+I also tested the Chrome path in Chrome 152 with the flag on but with limited time to dig into it.

-The same panel is live on our store, behind a flag: https://usmadesupply.com/safety/fire-extinguishers/halotron/usms-marketplace/products/buckeye-11-lb-halotron-clean-agent-fire-extinguisher?spec-commerce.
-Paste that address in directly.
-The store is a single-page app, so the panel loads with the page, not when you click through to it.
-That page's markup and images belong to the store and are not part of this repository.
-The `host/` folder has a plain example page that mounts the same bundle.

 ## Inspiration